Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

 is always the right choice,
 since it noticeably accentuates dark halos introduced by scaling.
+Thus,
+it may be wise to scale in gamma light when using a resizer prone to overshooting, like high-lobe Lanczos.
 Besides,
 the dimming may even be desirable in some cases like black text on white paper, because it preserves legibility.